-Poetry is the secret sap of political relations.
-No one ever “has“ that power, which can only be suffered.
-The Hellenized Jews called their political suffering the Mysteries.
-In those ceremonial dramas they chose the destiny of man.
-The influence of those “chose people” spread throughout the ancient world thousands of years ago.
+Poetry is a secret political sap which is only suffered.
+Being an absolute possessor, such power can never be possessed.
+The Hellenized Jews called their political suffering the Mysteries, and in those ceremonial dramas they may have chosen the destiny of man.
+The influence of those “chose people” – their gesture of identifying themselves as the chosen ones – spread throughout the ancient world thousands of years ago.
 They taught humanity a secret suffering of destiny.
 Or maybe they didn’t.
 This is just a story.
 This is the story of the chosen people who discovered a secret suffering.
 Telling this story is the choice of fatal vines through which suffering flows.

 “The culture of the Hellenized Jews was already introduced into the ancient Han Dynasty of China.”
-This is not a fact, but rather a fabulation.
+This statement is merely a fabulation.
 We collect some shards of pottery, and pretend that it was once an impossible whole.
 This poetic constellation circulates the sap of a planetary culture.

 Nihilism is the failure of fabulation, where the sap of poetry doesn’t flow.
 The academic obsession with facts and values spreads the drought of nihilism.
 These days, nomothetic spirits are often concealed behind their compliments.

-Nihilism is a quest for goodness, which it assumes as an unproblematic concept.
-This is the quest for positivity, peace, prosperity, truth, happiness, health, cleanliness, purity, beauty, gentleness, softness, warmth, roundness…. and conversely it’s the avoidance of war, poverty, falsity, sadness, sickness, dirt, impurity, ugliness, meanness, hardness, coldness and squareness.
-Nihilists make facile conceptual cuts to separate what they want from what they don’t want.
+Nihilism insists on a pure and unproblematic goodness.
+It demands positivity, peace, prosperity, truth, happiness, health, cleanliness, purity, beauty, gentleness, softness, warmth, roundness…. and conversely it rejects war, poverty, falsity, sadness, sickness, dirt, impurity, ugliness, meanness, hardness, coldness and squareness.
+Nihilists make conceptual cuts to separate what they want from what they don’t want.
 This is how they separate facts from falsehoods, reality from fantasy.
 They purify the good by excluding the bad.
 But values are static and mechanical, and they are implicated with an unquestioned industrial rationale.

 One may respond to this one-sidedness with a dialectic which holds opposites together.
 But this implies nothing particularly Hegelian or even European.
 What we suggest here is more akin to Chinese philosophy: that peace comes from war, that wealth comes from poverty, that happiness comes from sadness… this Chinese dialectic was introduced into Europe centuries ago.
 Maybe it was introduced by Leibniz when he corresponded with the French Jesuits in the court of emperor Kangxi.
 Leibniz and Hegel provide competing translations of the Yijing.
 Puruing this line does not require more scholarly expositions of what they wrote, but rather decisions about how Chinese can be rendered through their respective thought styles.
 It’s about which hybridizations can flourish under contemporary circumstances.